batiste/blop-language/README.md

   * Virtual DOM generation is natively supported by the language.
   * Fast compilation (+30'000 lines by second).
+  * Blop syntax is arguably simple and natural to understand.
   * A linter is integrated into the language: no linter debate.
-  * Integration with Visual Studio Code: linter and syntactic coloration.
+  * Good integration with Visual Studio Code: linter and syntactic coloration.
   * Similar syntax and features than ES6.
   * Server Side Rendering in the example.